Our Instructors

 Theresa's mother taught her to knit mittens without a pattern at age 7.
 In college she knit so many Lopi sweaters she had to start importing her yarn directly from Iceland.
 Later, her fiber arts interest turned to sewing, but after retiring from her career to become a full-time mom, she was back to knitting with a vengeance.
 Her passions include fashion-forward patterns and projects incorporating as many yarns as possible.
 Her patterns have been included in Interweave Knits and Knitters magazines and Bag Style published by Interweave Press.

 Kathy has personally made more than 100 felted purses, one of which was featured in Valerie Van Arsdale Shrader’s “Hip Handbags.”
-Another design is currently slated for publication in an upcoming Interweave Press book next fall.
+In addition to her self-published "Knitche" patterns, she has also been published in books and calendars from Interweave Press and Accord Publishing.
 As a busy shop owner and mother, these days her biggest sense of pride comes from assisting others in yarn and project choices and living vicariously through the successes of all of Knitche’s terrific knitters!

 Home Up